microprediction/timemachines/README.md

 I ain't gonna lie.
 Using multiple python timeseries packages can involve some one-off install pain.
 Please use a virtual env or a new conda environement.
 This is reasonable advice in general but particularly so here, given all the dependencies of various timeseries packages out there.
 Failure to use a virtual environment could leave you in a real [mess](https://xkcd.com/1987/).

-### Development
-The package is setup for *pytest* and we rely pretty heavily on Github actions.
-You may wish to use [act](https://github.com/nektos/act) to run the Github [actions](https://github.com/microprediction/timemachines/tree/main/.github/workflows) locally.

 # [Quick start](https://github.com/microprediction/timemachines/tree/main/examples/basic_usage)

-This package is just a collection of skaters.
-My hope is that the [skating.py](https://github.com/microprediction/timemachines/blob/main/timemachines/skating.py) utilities also serve as demonstrations of how to use any given "skater".
-The intent is that you call them repeatedly to process one data point at a time.
+This package is just a collection of "skaters" whose [skating.py](https://github.com/microprediction/timemachines/blob/main/timemachines/skating.py) utilities serve as demonstrations of the usage pattern.
+Put simply, you just feed them one data point at a time:

     from timemachines.skaters.simple.thinking import thinking_slow_and_fast
     import numpy as np